jiegec/jtag-remote-server/README.md

 Supported protocols:

-- Remote bitbang
+- Xilinx virtual cable: for Vivado
-- JTAG vpi
+- Remote bitbang: for OpenOCD
-- Xilinx virtual cable (TODO)
+- JTAG vpi: for OpenOCD

 Some example OpenOCD configs are provided under `examples` directory.